Zha0rong/RABID-seq/README.md

 ### Function: quantifying Rabid-seq data.
 Just like any other type of single cell rna-seq data, we need to do quantify read for each cell before proceeding to any kind of analysis.

+For Raw data type:
+    python RabidSeq --quantify_from_inDrop_raw_fastq_files [options] -R1 Cellbarcode1.fastq.gz (8bp Cellbarcode 1) -R2 Cellbarcode2andUMI.fastq.gz (8bp Cellbarcode2 and 6bp UMI) -R3 Read.fastq.gz -o outputdirectory/ -n outputname
+    Explanation:
+       -R1 the name of fastq file that includes the 8bp Cellbarcode 1 (Make sure to include full directory if not in the same directory as script).
+       -R2 the name of fastq file that includes the 8bp Cellbarcode 2 and 6bp UMI.
+       -R3 the name of fastq file that includes the Read.
+       -o the output directory, which will store the output files of the results.
+       -n the name of the output.
+The name will be added to the results files as a prefix.
+       [option]
+       -l the levenshtein distance.
+The distance is used to correct the Rabid barcode sequencing error.
+The default distance is 1.
+For